Predicate Logic as a Modelling Language: The IDP System: Under the Hood

 One approach to optimization, used in \idp, is through \emph{ground-and-solve}: ground the input theory and term over the input structure and afterwards apply a search algorithm that, e.g., uses branch-and-bound to find optimal models.

-In the rest of the section, we present how the optimization algorithm in \idp solves an $OPT\tuple{V,\theory,\I,c,V_{out}}$ task.
-The workflow consists of an \foidaggpf grounding algorithm, a search algorithm for the full ground fragment of \foidaggpf and various analysis methods and transformations, that result in a smaller grounding and/or improved search performance.
-As running example, we take the use-case of generating a valid course schedule; an overview is shown in Figure \ref{fig:mx}.
-Note that \il{timeOf} is not modeled as a function, but as a relation in combination with a functional constraint.
-This is on purpose.
-Experimental results are discussed in Section \ref{sec:applications}; alternative approaches in Section \ref{sec:related}.
+In the rest of the section, we present how the optimization algorithm in \idp solves an \optinference task.
+The workflow consists of an \foidaggpft grounding algorithm, a search algorithm for the full ground fragment of \foidaggpft and various analysis methods and transformations, that result in a smaller grounding and/or improved search performance.